Sp-ino/cal_framework/README.md

 should define variables with the settings and a handle that points to the algorithm under test and call the `testbench` function.
 The acceleration script should define a handle the points to the algorithm to be accelerated and call the `gen_mex` function.
 Both `testbench` and `gen_mex` are described in greater detail in the sections that follow.
 You can store your algorithms and your testbench/acceleration scripts wherever you like, just make sure that the call to `addpath` inside the scripts makes your local copy of this repository visible.

 The algorithms to test should be MATLAB functions with the following requisites:
 - The function can accept 2 or 3 input arguments.
 In the first case, it accepts a matrix X as its first argument and a column vector y as its second argument.
-  X should has size sequ_len _x_ filt_len, where sequ_len is the length of the input sequence for calibration and filt_len is the length of the adaptive filter. y should be of size sequ_len _x_ 1 In the second case, the function accepts X1, X2 and y as arguments.
-The sizes of X1 and X2 are, respectively, sequ_len _x_ lin_len and sequ_len _x_ nonlin_len, where lin_len is the length of the linear part of the filter and nonlin_len is the length of the nonlinear part. y has size sequ_len _x_ 1 like in the previous case.
+  X should has size *sequ_len x filt_len*, where sequ_len is the length of the input sequence for calibration and *filt_len* is the length of the adaptive filter. y should be of size *sequ_len x 1* In the second case, the function accepts X1, X2 and y as arguments.
+The sizes of X1 and X2 are, respectively, *sequ_len x lin_len* and *sequ_len x nonlin_len*, where *lin_len* is the length of the linear part of the filter and *nonlin_len* is the length of the nonlinear part. y has size *sequ_len x 1* like in the previous case.
 In both cases y is the target sequence, while X, X1 and X2 are the input data matrices which are built from the input sequence x.
-- The function should return a column vector ys that represents the estimated sequence (of size sequ_len _x_ 1).
+- The function should return a column vector ys that represents the estimated sequence (of size *sequ_len x 1*).

 #### Settings file
 Settings about data (e.g. filter length, sequence length, etc.) should be stored in a dedicated